robert-mccarthy-ca/modern-druid/README.md

 3.  **Climate Intervention Mode:**
     *   **Frost Protection:** Run the system before a predicted frost event.
 As water freezes on plants, it releases latent heat, protecting tender buds and blooms.
-    *   **Snowmaking (Winter Insulation):** When air temperatures are below freezing and there was no snow, run the system to create an artificial snowpack over perennial roots and soil microbes, insulating them from deadly freeze-thaw cycles and winterkill.
+    *   **Snowmaking (Winter Insulation):** When air temperatures are below freezing and there was no snow, run the system to create an artificial snowpack over perennial roots and soil microbes, insulating them from deadly freeze-thaw cycles and winterkill, or to restore lost snowpack before the start of spring.

 4.  **Emergency Wildfire Defense:**
     *   **Activation:** In the event of a nearby wildfire or extreme fire-danger weather.